 The sleeve also protects the bands from UV damage, as it is proven that sunlight degrades and discolours latex over time.
 If you use your bands outdoors a lot in the summer, sleeves are a must!

-Anti-Injury: If a user does somehow manage to snap a band, e.g. the band was defective, it will snap inside the sleeve and the user will not be hit by the band as it flys towards them at great speed (OUCH!), making ElastiTone bands not only the strongest around, but also one of the safest!
+Anti-Injury: If a user does somehow manage to snap a band, e.g. the band was defective, it will snap inside the sleeve and the user will not be hit by the band as it shoots towards them at great speed (OUCH!), making ElastiTone bands not only the strongest around, but also one of the safest.

-The sleeve material has excellent resistance to Mildew, Acids, Alkalis, Oils and Greece, good resistance against UV rays, and will not absorb water, so is perfect for outdoor use and you don't have to worry about rain or sweat ruining the sleeve.
+The sleeve material has excellent resistance to Mildew, Acids, Alkalies, Oils and Greece, good resistance against UV rays, and will not absorb water, so is perfect for outdoor use and you don't have to worry about rain or sweat ruining the sleeve.
 It is also very strong and should easily take the full force of a person pulling against it.
-I personally have been able to hang from the sleeve, and I weigh 12.5 stone.
+I personally have been able to hang from the sleeve, and I weighed 12.5 stone at the time.

 Why a sleeve is a must...

 Snapping resistance bands are a serious safety issue that the sleeve helps prevent.
 Serious injury's can and have occurred from breaking bands.
-The force of a resistance band hitting you can cause anything from a nasty bruise to permanent disfigurement or even blindness.
+The force of a resistance band hitting you can cause anything from a nasty bruise to permanent scarring or even blindness.
 To avoid this, make sure you have a sleeve as it is always better safe than sorry.

-All bands also have an anti-snap warranty which lasts a total of 5 years, after which any breaks will be classed as wear and tear.
+All bands also have an anti-snap warranty which lasts a total of 5 years.
 In the rare event that you suffer a breakage, the band will be replaced free of charge and postage will be paid for you within this period.
 The 5 year period resets for every replacement band given, since every band should last at least 5 years and will probably last much longer if looked after.

 The Essential Quick Switch System!